ChristopherRC/www.ccadb.org/cas/incident-report.md

        - [Chapter 14](https://sre.google/sre-book/managing-incidents/)
        - [Chapter 15](https://sre.google/sre-book/postmortem-culture/)

 4. **Consider all potential contributing factors**.
-RCA should consider a broad range of potential causes, including technical issues, policy issues, human factors, process breakdowns, and external influences.
+RCAs should consider a broad range of potential causes, including technical issues, policy issues, human factors, process breakdowns, and external influences.
 It's crucial to avoid jumping to conclusions or focusing solely on the most obvious cause(s).

 5. **Collect and analyze data**.
 Data is critical for supporting RCA conclusions.
 This might involve reviewing logs, monitoring metrics, internal incident reports, and other relevant information to identify patterns and anomalies.

 6. **Involve relevant stakeholders**.
-RCA should be a collaborative effort involving engineers, operators, support teams, and other relevant stakeholders.
+RCAs should be a collaborative effort involving engineers, operators, support teams, and other relevant stakeholders.
 This helps ensure a diverse range of perspectives and expertise is considered.

 7. **Prioritize action items**.
-The ultimate goal of RCA is to prevent future incidents caused by the same failures.
+The ultimate goal of an RCA is to prevent future incidents caused by the same failures.
 Therefore, it's important to identify and prioritize actionable recommendations that address the root causes identified.

 8. **Focus on blameless postmortems**.
 Emphasize a blameless culture when conducting postmortems.
 The focus should be on learning from the incident and improving systems, not on assigning blame or punishing individuals.